AdobeDocs/dynamic-media-classic.en/guidelines.md

 Remember, readers of the documentation are worldwide.
 They cannot be expected to be native or fluent English speakers.
 Avoid colloquialisms and keep the language as clear and simple as possible.

-#### Follow Microsoft® Manual of Style
+#### Follow Microsoft&reg; Manual of Style

-[The Microsoft® Manual of Style](https://docs.microsoft.com/en-us/style-guide/welcome/) is a freely available documentation style guide that focuses on software documentation and Adobe Dynamic Media Classic documentation follows this guide wherever possible.
+[The Microsoft&reg; Manual of Style](https://learn.microsoft.com/en-us/style-guide/welcome/) is a freely available documentation style guide that focuses on software documentation and Adobe Dynamic Media Classic documentation follows this guide wherever possible.

 ### Formatting